israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 **`Symbol.asyncIterator`**

  A method that returns the default AsyncIterator for an object.
-Used by for await of.
+Used by `for await of`.

 **Regular expression symbols**